silviuilie/intellij-plugin-pom-template-variables/README.md

 ###### issues

-1. load pom as MavenDomProjectModel instead of POMProject /how to load MavenDomProjectModel?
+1. load pom as MavenDomProjectModel instead of POMProject / how to load MavenDomProjectModel? module exports ?